 - Emergency Fund: Keep 3-6 months expenses in cash so you don’t turn to use debt during hard times

-The easy way we track net wealth is with a one-click secure login we created with Personal Capital.
+The easy way we track net wealth is with a one-click secure login we created with Empower.
 They securely put all your various bank and retirement accounts into on easy-to-follow dashboard.
 We do use their wealth management services now, but for years, we just used their free tools.
 They also have an awesome Free Retirement Planner.

 Good luck on your millionaire journey!